 If you’re looking at the couple chunks of carrots and thinking, why in the world is there just a couple, well I only had one carrot, but if I had more I would have added more.
 Something magical happens when you roast carrots, they release all of their natural sugars making them absolutely wonderful.
-If you’ve never done this with carrots, try it, I think you might be surprised!
+If you’ve never added carrots to the Roasted Drumsticks and Potatoes, try it, I think you might be surprised!

-I serve oven roasted potatoes with sour cream and sprinkled with fresh scallions, but it’s definitely optional.
-Now go ahead and make this!
+I serve oven Roasted Drumsticks and Potatoes with sour cream and sprinkled with fresh scallions, as I like to dip each potato piece int he sour cream, but it’s definitely optional.
+Now go ahead and this one pot meal!
 You know you want to

 - 8 chicken drumsticks

 - 6-8 large potatoes, cut in quarters or halves

 - 5-6 carrots, cut in 1-2 inch pieces

 - 4 tsp ground pepper or 5 cloves garlic, crushed